 Where do we meet?

-We meet in a quiet, comfortable room, and together we work calmly within an accepting, non-judgmental and empathetic environment.
+Face to face we meet in a quiet, comfortable room, and together we work calmly within an accepting, non-judgmental and empathetic environment.
 Here, you can explore your thoughts and together we can find ways through the difficulties.

 How long does it take?